How to share serial port over Ethernet

 In this section we will tell you how to share Serial over Ethernet on Windows.
 To do it the easiest way you will need an app called FlexiHub.
 Below we will tell you how to make use of it.

-- First, choose the subscription here and install the app both on a computer whose serial port is to be shared and a computer that needs shared access to the port.
+- First, choose the amount of connections here and install the app both on a computer whose serial port is to be shared and a computer that needs shared access to the port.
 Do not worry about version’s compatibility - FlexiHub supports all Windows versions.

 - Now you have created an account and can sign into FlexiHub using your login credentials.